 A child should not be precluded from being heard solely on the basis of age.
 Whenever a child takes the initiative to be heard in a case that affects him or her, the judge should not, unless it is in the child’s best interests, refuse to hear the child and should listen to his or her views and opinion on matters concerning him or her in the case.

 At the outset, it is important to acknowledge that in some types of proceedings, such as immigration, criminal or child protection cases, the stakes are extremely high and the proceedings are adversarial and often confrontational.
-Our child clients have often received advice from many different sources including family members, other young people, social and youth workers and, in the context of immigration, traffickers.
-A children’s rights-based approach does not detract from your obligation to give clear advice and your responsibility to act in your client’s best interests at all times as well as your duty to take and act on instructions where your client is competent.
+Our child clients have often received advice from many different sources including family members, other young people, social and youth workers and, in the context of immigration, traffickers, and others who have a exploitative relationship with the child A children’s rights-based approach does not detract from your obligation to give clear advice and your responsibility to act in your client’s best interests at all times as well as your duty to take and act on instructions where your client is competent.
 This can be a difficult balance to strike.

 The right to participation in decision-making is a fundamental tenet of a children’s rights-based approach to the legal process.
 Numerous provisions of international law, including the UN Convention on the Rights of the Child, the European Convention on Human Rights, the Council of Europe Guidelines on Child Friendly Justice and the International Association of Youth and Family Judges and Magistrates (IAYFJM) Guidelines on Children in Contact with the Justice System make explicit reference to this right.